tnnt-devteam/tnnt/old_design_discussions.md

     spawns with a wand of death; or it would have to be narrowed to something awkward and clunky like "defeat a monster that didn't generate with a wand of death, but picked up a randomly generated one".
+- Achievement for polymorphing a nonmagic item into a magic item.
+  - Sounds cool in theory, until you consider that this is actually very common for object classes composed mostly of magic items, like scrolls, and will tend to happen automatically if the player does a bare minimum of polypiling.
+- Achievement for killing a certain number of monsters in one action.
+  - If the number is 8 or less, this is trivially achievable by creating some acid blobs or other weak monsters and breaking a wand.
+  - If the number is 9 or more, this is effectively only possible by casting skilled fireball or cone of cold, and that's not that interesting of an achievement.
+- "I Believe It Not!" achievement for surviving a wide-angle disintegration beam.
+  - The setup for this achievement involves ticking off your god and surviving smites until they zap you with disintegration.
+Since getting disintegrated and then life-saved wouldn't qualify, the achievement basically boils down to "get disintegration resistance then do a bunch of self-harming actions" all for, effectively, a unique YAFM from your god.
+Compare to the other "survive X" achievements which involve legitimate threats faced in a typical game.
+- "Freed Action" - Have the potion of paralysis effects (or any source of paralysis) blocked by free action.
+  - Not that interesting, a typical ascension will accomplish this passively with no extra effort on the player's part.
+- Achievement for enhancing a skill, not because it is particularly noteworthy but so newer players who don't know you can enhance a skill will learn about it.
+  - There are probably not many, if any, players who know how to check
+    #achievements but not #enhance.

 ### Achievement categorization